-- disadvantaged children.
-Each class will have access to HLTAs who will provide high quality interventions for Maths and English set by the Inclusion Lead and Class Teacher.
+- Appoint an additional member of staff so as to be able to split the Year 6 pupils into 3 classes of 15 pupils. - All three classes will have an outstanding practitioner to teach them, who each have a track record of success with accelerating the progress of disadvantaged children. - Each class will have access to HLTAs who will provide high quality interventions for Maths and English set by the Inclusion Lead and Class Teacher.
 The Inclusion lead will coordinate individual and group interventions using these TAs and other TAs for specific support.
-These will include: - IGCC-Maths-TA - Power of Two-Maths - Robust Vocabulary support including debating Society, oracy interventions from Autumn 2 onwards- TAs and Inclusion Lead
+These will include: - o IGCC-Maths- TA - Power of Two-Maths - Robust Vocabulary support including debating Society, oracy interventions from Autumn 2 onwards- TAs and Inclusion Lead

-Prior to making the decision to implement this strategy the leadership team researched the
+Prior to making the decision to implement this strategy the leadership team researched the impact of reducing class sizes.

-The EEF explains in their Reducing Class Size Teaching & Learning Toolkit document, 6th July,
+The EEF explains in their Reducing Class Size Teaching & Learning Toolkit document, 6th July, 2018 that: